-Make the most of your stay in Klaipeda by exploring the most beautiful nature preserve of the Curonian Spit with its amazing dunes, unique inhabitants, charming wooden houses and tons of fresh air!
-Afterwards complete an exciting walk though the old town of Klaipeda, find the mysterios mouse, make your wish and get to know this little town better - there's so much history around every corner!
+Make most of your stay in Klaipeda by exploring the most beautiful nature preserve of the Curonian Spit with its amazing dunes, unique inhabitants, charming wooden houses and tons of fresh air!
+After an exciting walking tour through the old town of Klaipeda, find the mysterious mouse, make your wish and get to know this little town better - there's so much history around every corner!

-The Curonian Spit is a 98 km long, thin, curved sand-dune spit that separates the Curonian Lagoon from the Baltic Sea coast.
+The Curonian Spit is a 98-km-long, thin, curved sand-dune spit that separates the Curonian Lagoon from the Baltic Sea coast.
 Its southern portion lies within Kaliningrad Oblast, Russia and its northern within southwestern Lithuania.
-The spit is famous for its large sand dunes and "dancing trees", twisted by the wind force.
+The spit is famous for its massive sand dunes and "dancing trees," twisted by the wind force.

 Juodkrantė (Black Shore) is a quiet seaside resort village on the Curonian Spit.
 It is the second largest settlement on Lithuania's part of the spit.
 A large collection of wooden sculptures by various artists is displayed on the Hill of Witches.
 It's a sculpture park that has more than 70 wooden objects.
 Most of the figures are based on Lithuanian legends or folk tales.
 Another sculpture park houses 31 stone and metal sculptures created during an international symposium "Land and Water."
 The sculptures are located on the recently built quay, 2.4 km in length, along the lagoon shore.
 You shouldn't also miss a Museum of weathercocks, maintained by Daiva and Remigijus Žadeikiai.